oakejp12/PushConsole/README.md

 }
 ```

 The `target_device_iden` (device sending out the messages) can be found by `curl --header 'Access-Token: <your-token>' https://api.pushbullet.com/v2/devices`.
 You'll receive a JSON response with a list of devices that are signed up to use Pushbullet.
 Select one of the device's identities as your target device.
+OR...you could run the application with the `-d` flag instead to view the devices listed on your account: `node src/index.js -d`.